Warm & Humid With Isolated Showers & Storms this Week! - WBBJ TV

 TONIGHT:

-The front that will pass by Tuesday morning will slowly be pushed back to the north on Wednesday.
+The front that will pass by Tuesday morning slowly pushed back to the north on Wednesday.
 The front will stay connected to a low pressure system in Texas.
-This could allow a few showers and weak storms to be pushed back to the north and drift into West Tennessee Wednesday late afternoon and evening.
-Chances are not great for showers or storms but the chance is highest along our southern Tennessee border.
-Highs on Wednesday will reach the mid 80s again and Wednesday night lows will drop down to the mid 60s as well.
-Expect partly cloudy skies and the winds will come out of the east most of the day.
-Chances for rain is around 30%.
+This allowed showers and storms to be pushed back to the north and drift across West Tennessee Wednesday late afternoon and evening.
+Highs on Wednesday reached the mid 80s before the rain showed up and Wednesday night lows will drop down to the mid 60s as well.
+Expect partly cloudy skies skies tonight and a few showers may linger but most of us will be dry tonight.
+Expect calm winds for the most part as well.

 THURSDAY: